Defective Work Equipment Compensation Claims

 Your claim will be further supported if you have any additional evidence of your accident.
 Evidence includes photographs of the scene, reports written in a workplace accident book and/or receipts for any medical expenses you have paid for.

-Please speak to Jefferies Solicitors today on 0800 342 3206 and we can discuss your case in more detail.
-To reiterate, defective work equipment claims are not uncommon, do not think that your claim is too minor or too obscure.
+Defective work equipment compensation claims are not uncommon, don’t think that your claim is too minor or too obscure.
 If you have suffered as a result of your employer’s negligence then you are entitled to claim for personal injury.